AvaTax SDK Python

 Logging is implemented using standard Python logging framework.

-2. ava_log decorator collects relevant request data, response data useful for instrumentation and logs error data in case of exception.
+2. The ava_log decorator collects relevant request data, response data useful for instrumentation, and logs error data in case of exceptions.

-3. AvataxClient constructor is modified with optional parameter, is_log_req_resp_allowed (defaulted to False), to control if log entry should contain request and response objects.
+3. The AvataxClient constructor is modified with an optional boolean parameter, is_log_req_resp_allowed (the default value is false), to control if a log entry should contain request and response objects.

-4. SDK Consumer code can also set logger property of AvataxClient to use already configured logger instance.
+4. The SDK Consumer code can also set the logger property of AvataxClient to use an already configured logger instance.

 View Example